informalsystems/vdd/blockchain/blockchain.md

-From [TMBC-INV-CORR-PROC-VALID] and [TMBC-INV-CORR-PROC-COMMIT] follows that **more than two thirds of the voting power in *b.Validators* is correct for any block *b* signed by a correct validator**.
-As a result, a commit that is well-formed (that is, is in *PossibleCommit(b)*) and signed by a correct validator is a proof that *b* is in the blockchain.
+From [TMBC-INV-CORR-PROC-VALID] and [TMBC-INV-CORR-PROC-COMMIT] follows that **more than two thirds of the voting power in *b.Validators* is correct for any block *b* signed by a correct validator node**.
+As a result, a commit that is well-formed (that is, is in *PossibleCommit(b)*) and signed by a correct validator node is a proof that *b* is in the blockchain.

-*Remark:* "Signed by a correct validator" means that the validator *n* sends *precommit* at time *t* and *correct(n, t)* holds.
+*Remark:* "Signed by a correct validator node" means that the validator node *n* sends *precommit* at time *t* and *correct(n, t)* holds.